Braised Beef and Eggs, Jangjorim

 Shred by hand

 Flip the eggs so the soy sauce is evenly absorbed.
-Add the shredded meat back into the sauce and let it sit for at least 20 min.
+Add the shredded meat back into the sauce and let it sit for at least an hour.
+It tastes even better the next day.

 Add meat to sauce

-Serve the meat in a side dish bowl.
-You can serve the eggs as a whole or cut into halves or slices.
+Place the shredded meat in a side dish bowl along with a few whole quail eggs as a whole (If you used chicken eggs, you can cut into halves).
 Drizzle some sauce on top.
 You can add sesame seeds and shilgochu (shredded dried red chilli peppers) for garnish.
 For storage, see tips above.

 Serve on plate